GSD6338/XmasTree/README.md

 3. Run `mapper.ipynb` to process all the images and generate the coordinates of the tree.
 This may take some time!
 4. Run `adjuster.ipynb` to correct some of the outliers.

-A version of the final outcome from our test tree is provided in file `coords_norm_adjusted_new.txt`.
+A version of the final outcome from our test tree is provided in file `coords_adjusted.txt`.
 If you don't have a tree yourself, feel free to use these as the starting point.

 Questions, suggestions and PRs can be directed to [@range-et](https://github.com/range-et)!